shrejal99/Learn-about-Fintech/README.md

 Check out the repository projects tab to see what is planned and what is going on now.
 High-level planned items can be viewed under the organization's projects.

-> Piggy works fine for [Abhith](https://www.abhith.net) and his family.
+> Piggy works fine .
 If you are interested, we may be able to make it work for you too.
-Let's discuss further in the [discussions](https://github.com/Abhith/abhith.net/discussions).
+Let's discuss further in the [discussions].

 ## Mobile App Screenshots